nyashaChiza/Goat-Run/README.md

 ### Windows

-1. Double-click `run_game.bat`, or run it from Command Prompt:
+1. Double-click `play.bat`, or run it from Command Prompt:

 ```bat
 play.bat